-If any check or test cannot be completed due to the building structure, required occupancy condition or other deficiency, execution of checklists and functional testing may be delayed upon approval of the OPM, A/E and CxA.
-These tests will be conducted in the same manner as the seasonal tests as soon as possible.
-Services of necessary parties will be negotiated.
+If any check or test cannot be completed due to the building structure, required occupancy condition or other deficiency, or weather (in the case of envelope systems), execution of checklists and functional testing may be delayed upon approval of the QAPM, A/E and CxA/BECxA.
+These tests will be conducted in the same manner as a seasonal test, as soon as possible.